 The school site Parent Handbook defines the procedures for safe ingress and egress of students as well as details regarding the nature and hours of campus supervision.
-Parents are informed of procedures for student drop-off and pick-up and this is monitored by campus supervisors.
-Safety procedures and expectations are described for those students who ride their bikes and walk to and from school.
-In addition, the school site newsletter provides frequent reminders about traffic and campus safety.
+Parents are informed of procedures for student drop-off and pick-up as well.
+Also, safety procedures and expectations are described for those students who ride their bikes and walk to and from school.

-At the beginning or each school year, school personnel take the time to discuss school rules and safety procedures including safe ingress and egress of students.
-Yard supervision is provided by school staff 30 minutes prior to the start of school.
-Adult supervision is also provided at the end of the day when students waiting to be picked up.
+At the beginning or each school year, school personnel take the time to discuss school expectations and safety procedures including safe ingress and egress of students.
+Yard supervision is provided by school staff 20 minutes prior to the start of school during regular school year.
+Adult supervision is also provided at the end of the day when students wait to be picked up by family members.

-Staff members are vigilant about visitors on campus, and all school guests are asked to sign in at the office and obtain a visitor's badge for the purposes of identification.
-If a persons presence on campus is questioned, an administrator is contacted immediately.
+Staff members are vigilant about visitors on campus, and all school guests are expected to sign in at the office and obtain a visitor's badge for the purposes of identification.
+Office staff use an Identity Confirmation System (RAPTOR), where visitors' ID is scanned and their purpose on campus.
+A printed label with the visitor's name, picture, and destination is provided.
+If the system identifies a questionable visitor, the system alerts the site administrator, lead supports, and district administrators.
+If a person's presence on campus is questioned by a staff member, an administrator is contacted immediately.